 Traveling to Europe is on a lot of family bucket lists after the pandemic made travel impossible in the last few years.
 Now is a great time to pack up the whole family and head across the pond.
-Europe has so many significant cultural and historical sites that many think it’s a continent best seen without children.
-They couldn’t be more wrong.
-Many European destinations are ideal for family vacations; these destinations offer everything from inexpensive (and kid-approved) dining options to fun activities and amazing sights.
-To help you plan the perfect vacation itinerary for your family, we’ve compiled a list of the best family-friendly cities to visit in Europe.
+European vacations have so many significant cultural and historical sites and many European destinations are ideal for family vacations; these destinations offer everything from inexpensive (and kid-approved) dining options to fun activities and amazing sights.
+To help you plan the perfect vacation itinerary for your family, we’ve compiled a list of the best cities in Europe to visit that are family-friendly.

 1. Paris, France

-Vacation packages to Europe are in high demand for 2023, and the City of Lights is a playground for people of all ages.
-Paris is easy to navigate, and there are delicious kid-friendly food options on every corner.
+Vacation packages to Europe are in high demand for 2023, and the City of Lights is no exception.
+A playground for people of all ages, Paris is easy to navigate, and there are delicious kid-friendly food options on every corner.
 Don’t be intimidated by local Parisians; they are friendlier than they’re often portrayed.
-And if that’s not enough, the bigger-than-life sights such as the famous Louvre museum and Eiffel Tower will enthrall children of all ages.
+And if that’s not enough, the bigger-than-life sights such as the famous Louvre Museum and Eiffel Tower will enthral children of all ages.
 To round off your trip, take a scenic boat cruise along the river Seine, which gives you the ultimate views of the Eiffel tower.

 2. London, England